 The prime notation here is used to indicate that these are not the definitive maps that we are going to take.
 Getzler shows in \cite{getzler} that $M'=M'_1+M'_2+\cdots$ satisfies the relation $M'\circ M'=0$ using that $m\circ m=0$, and the proof is independent of the operad in which $m$ is defined, so it is still valid if $m\tilde{\circ}m=0$.
 But we have two problems here.
 The equation $M'\circ M'=0$ does depend on how the circle operation is defined.
 More precisely, this circle operation in \cite{getzler} is the natural circle operation on the endomorphism operad, which does not have any additional signs, so $M'$ is not an $A_\infty$-structure under our convention.
 The other problem has to do with the degrees.
-We need $M'_j$ to be homogeneous of degree $2-j$ as a map $\s\OO^{\otimes j}\to \s\OO$, but we find that $M'_j$ is homogeneous of degree 1 instead, as the following lemma shows. \begin{lem} For $x\in\s\OO$ we have that the degree of the map $b_j(x;-):\s\OO^{\otimes j}\to\s\OO$ of graded modules is precisely $|x|$. \end{lem} \begin{proof} Let $a(x)$ denote the arity of $x$, i.e. $a(x)=n$ whenever $x\in\s\OO(n)$.
-Also, let $\deg(x)$ be its internal degree in $\OO$.
-The natural degree of $b_j(x;x_1,\dots,x_j)$ for $a(x)\geq j$ as an element of $\s\OO$ by definition is
+We need $M'_j$ to be homogeneous of degree $2-j$ as a map $\s\OO^{\otimes j}\to \s\OO$, but we find that $M'_j$ is homogeneous of degree 1 instead, as the following lemma shows. \begin{lem} For $x\in\s\OO$ we have that the degree of the map $b_j(x;-):\s\OO^{\otimes j}\to\s\OO$ of graded modules is precisely $|x|$. \end{lem}